Amaravati - Anantapur Greenfield Expressway

 Overview

-The Amaravati Anantapur Greenfield Expressway is a proposed 598.78-km, six-lane access-controlled corridor in Andhra Pradesh, initially sanctioned by MoRTH under NHAI's Bharatmala Pariyojana to link Amaravati capital with Anantapur through Guntur, Prakasam, Kadapa, and Kurnool districts.
+The Amaravati Anantapur Greenfield Expressway is a proposed 384-km spinal corridor (six-lane, access-controlled), with two feeder expressways - Kurnool (123.7 km) and Kadapa (104.05 km) - bringing the total network to approximately 612 km in Andhra Pradesh, initially sanctioned by Ministry of Road Transport and Highways (MoRTH) under NHAI's Bharatmala Pariyojana to link Amaravati capital with Anantapur through Guntur, Prakasam, Kadapa, and Kurnool districts.
 Estimated cost stands at Rs 27,635 crore, with the AP state government committing to bear 50% of land acquisition costs.
 The project was active under TDP (2016-2019), effectively halted under YSRCP (2019-2024), and partially replaced by the Bengaluru-Vijayawada Expressway.
 This Premium layer maps the original alignment so buyers can assess corridor exposure before purchasing near the route.

 No Active NHAI Notification: The Core Risk for Amaravati Anantapur Greenfield Expressway Land Near the Proposed Alignment